 Integrate TINYpulse with Azure AD

 Whether you're new to TINYpulse or you've been pulsing for years, the Azure Active Directory integration will significantly decrease your time spent housekeeping employees in TINYpulse.

-- Login to TINYpulse Engage and click to Settings -> Apps.
+1. Login to TINYpulse and click to Users and Settings -> Integrations.

-- Find Azure Active Directory in the list and click Connect.
+2. Find Azure Active Directory box in the list and click to open it.

-- Now that you're integrated, you still have to import the Azure AD groups to TINYpulse.
-Type the name of the group(s) you'd like to sync one by one and click Add.
+6. Now that you're integrated, you still have to import the Azure AD groups to TINYpulse.
+Select the group(s) from the dropdown list that you'd like to sync and click Add when you're done.

-If you're new to TINYpulse and haven't invited any users yet, clicking Add will send invitation emails to new user immediately for Engage use.
+If you're new to TINYpulse and haven't invited any users yet, clicking Add will send invitation emails to new user immediately with their first Engage pulse survey.
 Once they get the email, employees can set their TINYpulse password and will have full access to respond to their Engage pulse survey, send Cheers, give anonymous suggestions, and more.